YeochanYoun119/YouandI/README.md

 - Add markers on a map to see where you have visited with your partner.

 # How to use this source
-Since this app uses Foofle Firebase and Google Map, you will need your own google API key.
+Since this app uses Firebase and Google Map, you will need your own google API key.
+Follow the step below.
-Put your API into mainfest and run the app

 - Go to YouandI/app/src/main/AndroidManifest.xml
 - Scoll down to meta data part
 ```